 In Hawaii, the lanai has long been associated with sitting back and enjoying life in communion with nature.
 As international architecture continues to reflect an array of global influences, many designers, architects, and design enthusiasts have fallen in love with the effortless charm of the contemporary lanai.
 In traditional Hawaiian culture, the lanai is most often utilized at the beginning and the end of the day, encouraging a sense of relaxation and peace with the natural world.

 - Enjoy your lanai year-round.
-For those who live in less tropical climes, one or two well-placed outdoor heaters or a fire pit can transform a lanai into a cozy spot even during colder months.
+For those who live in less tropical climes, one or two well-placed outdoor heaters or a fire pit (if yours is open to the elements) can transform a lanai into a cozy spot to appreciate nature, even during colder months.